 All you need is 4 ingredients to make these quick and easy no-bake peanut butter cornflake cookies.
 They’re simultaneously sweet, nutty, crunchy, and ridiculously addictive.

-Many of you may remember these deliciously chewy peanut butter treats from your childhood and if they don’t immediately ring a bell, the first bite might fix that!
+Many of you may remember these deliciously chewy peanut butter cornflake cookies from your childhood.
+This is an old-fashioned recipe that my husband’s grandmother used to make for him.
+If they don’t immediately ring a bell, the first bite might fix that!
 They are super easy to make and a nice break from your standard cookie as they are made on the stovetop.
-If you’d like to jump right to the recipe just scroll down to see the printable recipe card.
-If you have time to visit a spell, grab something nice to drink and keep reading.

-Place sugar and karo syrup in a large pot over medium high heat.
 Stir constantly as it comes to a boil.
-As soon as it comes to a boil, remove from heat.
+As soon as it comes to a boil, remove it from the heat.

 Immediately stir in peanut butter until smooth.

 Pour the entire box of cornflakes in and stir rapidly until coated.

 Drop spoonfuls of the cornflake mixture onto the greased waxed paper and allow them to cool completely before storing them in an airtight container.

 All of your peanut butter lovers will flip and those who remember these from their childhood might even tear up a bit after the first bite.

 - Store leftover cookies in an airtight container in the fridge for up to 1 week.